awsdocs/aws-cloudformation-user-guide/doc_source/stacksets-getting-started-create.md

 + Multiple stack sets can target the same organization or OU\.
 + Your stack set cannot target accounts outside your organization\.
 + Your stack set cannot deploy nested stacks\.
-+ StackSets will not deploy stack instances to the organization master account, even if the master account is in your organization or an OU in your organization\.
++ StackSets does not deploy stack instances to the organization master account, even if the master account is in your organization or in an OU in your organization\.
 + Automatic deployment is set at the stack set level\.
 You cannot adjust automatic deployments selectively for OUs, accounts, or Regions\.
-+ The permissions of the IAM principal entity \(user, role, or group\) you use to log in to the organization master account determine whether you are authorized to deploy with StackSets\.
++ The permissions of the IAM principal entity \(user, role, or group\) that you use to sign in to the organization master account determine whether you are authorized to deploy with StackSets\.
 For an example IAM policy that grants permissions to deploy to an organization, see [Sample policy that grants service\-managed stack set permissions](using-iam-template.md#resource-level-permissions-service-managed-stack-set)\.

 ### Create a Stack Set with Service\-Managed Permissions Using the AWS CloudFormation Console<a name="stacksets-orgs-associate-stackset-with-org-console"></a>